wagtail/wagtail/docs/advanced_topics/performance.md

 <BlogPage: A Blog post>
 ```

 When using `specific`, custom fields which only exist on the specific page (eg the body of a blog post) require an extra query to load.
-When using the `.specific` queryset method, these queries are done in bulk (one per page type), rather than one per instance.
+When using the `.specific` queryset method, these queries are done in bulk (one per page type), rather than one per instance, improving performance.

+### Deferred fields

-Instead, these extra fields can be "deferred".
-If only the base `Page` model's fields are needed, but you still need your instance's methods, the extra fields can be skipped when creating the specific instances:
+Alternatively, the loading of these extra fields can be "deferred".
+If only the base `Page` model's fields are needed, but you still need your specific instance's methods, the extra fields can be skipped when creating the specific instances:

 ```python
 >>> Page.objects.all().specific(defer=True)